zaschiff/GolangTheCompleteBootcamp/README.md

 ###### DaysOfMonth

 The fifth problem of the exercise.
 The program takes in a command line argument of a onth name and notifies the user how many days are in the month.
 It accomodates whether it is a leap year of the current day.

+##### Exercise3Section4

+The third exercise in seciton 4.
+Code pertinaing to the use of switch statements.

+###### richterScale1

+First problem of the exercise.
+Takes in a command line argument, an earthquake magnitude, and returns a message of magnitude using a switch statement.

+###### richterScale2

+Second problem of the exercise.
+Takes in a command line message and prints the approapriate magnitude.
+It is essential the opposite of the first problem while still using switch statements.

+###### convert

+Third problem in the exercise.
+The problem is to convert the commented if statement into a switch statement.

+###### stringManipulation

+Fourth problem of the exercise.
+The program manipulates a string by a chosen command.
+Both the command and string are entered at the command line.
+My variaiton is more advanced as I chose to research how to loop through an array or slice and build the string if neceesary.
+The protects to a degree around whether the user has remembered or not the quotation marks at the command line.

+###### DaysOfMonth2

+Fifth and final problem of exercise 3.
+This program is a refactored version of the days in month problem from the last exercise.
+The refactored version utilizes a swtich statement rather than if statement.